 Acanthamoeba keratitis is a rare (Orphan Disease) infectious living organism that affects the cornea and is caused by a protozoa of the Acanthamoeba family, present in soil, air and water.

-The vast majority of cases (about 85%) appears in contact lens wearers, due to improper use of lenses, such as: inadequate cleaning and storage, night and prolonged usage, etc. However, infection can occur even after corneal trauma, especially in rural areas.
+The vast majority of cases (about 85%) appears in contact lens wearers, due to improper use of lenses, such as: inadequate cleaning and storage, night and prolonged usage, and exposure to water; like swimming and showering with lenses etc. However, infection can occur even after corneal trauma, especially in rural areas.

 Patient Video, Juliette’s experience with AK: